nosilver4u/ewww-image-optimizer/readme.txt

 = 4.4.2 =
 * added: notice for Pantheon users that an API key is required
+* added: ExactDN fully supports protocol-relative urls for non-image resources
+* changed: better lazy load support in ExactDN
 * fixed: optimization failure produces rename() errors
 * fixed: folder scanner ignores files with no extension
 * fixed: srcset fill generates notices with non-numeric widths
+* fixed: bulk scanner stuck in resume mode with nothing to do

 = 4.4.1 =
 * fixed: ExactDN srcset fill replaces images with first image on page